-St. Maximilian Kolbe parish has chosen a theme for the coming year, “I Thirst For You".
-It is meant to be an opportunity, led by the works, the writings, and the spirituality of St. Teresa of Calcutta, for each of us to discover Jesus’ infinite thirst for us, His desire to have a relationship with each of us.
-It will be a time to see how our Lord is the true fount that quenches the thirsts we all have.
-It will be a time to discover how we can help others through our own actions to quench the thirst of others and help them know Christ’s thirst for them.
+Over the last year, we have made an effort to dive more deeply into the works, the writings, and the spirituality of St. Teresa of Calcutta, so as to discover Jesus’ infinite thirst for us, His desire to have a relationship with each of us.
+We have tried to make this a time to see how our Lord is the true fount that quenches the thirsts we all have and to discover how we can help others through our own actions to quench their thirst and help them know Christ’s thirst for them.

 Missionaries of Charity